wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 NIST Information Technology Laboratory</a> emails out <a target="_blank" href="https://public.govdelivery.com/accounts/USNIST/subscriber/new?qsp=USNIST_3">bulletins about vulnerabilities</a>
 NIST CSRC (Computer Security Resource Center)

-Executive Order 13636: "Improving Critical Infrastructure Cybersecurity" issued by the Obama White House on Feb 2013 charged the US National Institute of Standards and Technology (NIST) to develop the Cybersecurity Framework (CSF) as a prescriptive standard mandatory for federal agencies but a <strong>voluntary</strong> framework for commercial organizations.
+<a target="_blank" href="https://obamawhitehouse.archives.gov/the-press-office/2013/02/12/executive-order-improving-critical-infrastructure-cybersecurity">Executive Order 13636</a>: "Improving Critical Infrastructure Cybersecurity"
+issued by the Obama White House on Feb 2013 charged the US National Institute of Standards and Technology (NIST) to develop their <a target="_blank" href="https://www.nist.gov/cyberframework">Cybersecurity Framework (CSF)</a> as a prescriptive standard mandatory for federal agencies but a <strong>voluntary</strong> framework for commercial organizations.
 CSF does not tell organizations how much risk is tolerable.

 <a target="_blank" href="https://www.nist.gov/itl/applied-cybersecurity/nice/resources/executive-order-13800">Executive Order 13800</a>: "Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure" <a target="_blank" href="https://www.govinfo.gov/content/pkg/DCPD-201700327/pdf/DCPD-201700327.pdf">PDF</a> from the Trump White House on May 11, 2017 aims to improve the nation's cyber posture and capabilities in the face of intensifying cybersecurity threats.
 Sections: 1) Federal Networks, 2) Critical Infrastructure, 3) the nation.
 * Homeland Security Directive 7 (HSPD-7) "Critical Infrastructure Identification, Prioritization, and Protection".